Inflatable Boarder is reader-supported and may earn a commission when you buy through links on our site. Learn more

 Swapping to a twin fin design makes choosing the right size fins a little more challenging.
 Too small and you’ll lose stability and tracking, but too large and turning becomes incredibly difficult.

 What they do not do is make it easy to turn the board while paddling.
 Our maneuverability test involves turning a full circle from a standstill.
 The first few strokes turn the board relatively well, but after that the fins grab a little bit of momentum and force the board into a wider turning radius.
-On average it took 6 high-quality forward sweep strokes to turn a full circle.
-Zooming out a little bit, this is actually pretty average when looking at all of the boards we have tested, but 50% slower compared to the Original iRocker 10’ All Around.
+On average it took 9 high-quality forward sweep strokes to turn a full circle.
+Zooming out a little bit, this is quite a bit slower than most all-around iSUPs (and more similar to boards up to 3’ longer!)

-Steering while paddling is also a little more difficult than the original, but it is still very responsive while underway for minor course adjustments.
+While completing a maneuverability stress test isn’t as easy, the 10’ Ultra 2.0 is still very responsive while underway for minor course adjustments.
 Stepping back to pivot turn the Ultra 10” makes things a little spicy without a rear deck pad, so you are a little more limited in your maneuverability options.
-Changing the fins to the 4.5” iRocker side fins absolutely makes it easier to turn, but you do sacrifice stability and tracking to do so.
+Changing the fins to the 4.5” iRocker side fins absolutely makes it easier to turn, but you do sacrifice stability and tracking to do so./p>

 Warranty and Customer Support

-iRocker offers a three year warranty on the Ultra series iSUPs, just like with the rest of their iRocker and Blackfin iSUP line.
-You also still get the 90 day no-questions-asked return period with the Ultra 10’.
-If you decide the Ultra 10’ isn’t for you, iRocker will accept the board for a full refund and help you get the right board for your needs.
+iRocker offers a 3 year warranty on the Ultra series iSUPs against seam leaks and 2 year warranty against any other manufacturing issues.
+You also still get the 45-day no-questions-asked return period with the 10′ Ultra 2.0.
+If you decide the 10′ Ultra 2.0 isn’t for you, iRocker will accept the board for a full refund and help you get the right board for your needs.
 You can call, email, or chat with the iRocker customer support team on their website and social media as well.

 Overall Impressions/Review Summary

 At the end of the day, the iRocker 10’ All Around Ultra performs very well.
-It should be noted that the board is noticeably narrower than the 32” advertised width, so make sure that this smaller size is what you are after.
-The Ultra 10’ is ideal for smaller paddlers under 5’6” and under 150lb looking for a lightweight travel board.
-It maintains all the functionality of the Original 10’ All Around and significantly increases performance in both speed and tracking.
-When choosing boards for myself, I am not going to select the Ultra 10’, but not because it’s a “bad” board (quite the opposite), it’s just not the right size for me.
+The 10′ Ultra 2.0 is ideal for smaller paddlers under 5’6” and under 160 lbs looking for a lightweight travel board.
+When choosing boards for myself, I am not going to select the 10′ Ultra 2.0, but not because it’s a “bad” board (quite the opposite), it’s just not the right size for me.
 I prefer the Ultra 11’ and the Cruiser Ultra as they offer more volume and better stability for a larger paddler like myself.
-Smaller paddlers give the Ultra 10’ a try and I think you’ll love it.
-Average to larger paddlers may want to hop up to the 11’ version for a better fit.
+Smaller paddlers give the 10′ Ultra 2.0 a try and I think you’ll love it.
+Average to larger paddlers may want to hop up to the 11’ Ultra 2.0 for a better fit.

 iRocker 10’ All Around Ultra iSUP FAQ